 The GameCube may not have “won” its generation, but it built a library of unforgettable classics.
 From epic adventures to chaotic multiplayer battles, the best GameCube games continue to inspire developers and delight fans.

-Much like exploring quirky history in ukulele culture or characters like Sukuna in anime, revisiting GameCube games is about rediscovering icons that shaped entertainment.
+Much like exploring quirky history in ukulele culture or characters like Sukuna in anime, revisiting GameCube games is about rediscovering old games that shaped entertainment.

 Whether you want the best multiplayer GameCube games for friends, or simply to replay the best GameCube titles solo, this console shows that great gameplay never ages.